tomato 'Principe Borghese'

 - Growing Instructions:

 Sow indoors - February to May.
 Sow 1cm deep in trays or alternatively two seeds per pot selecting the strongest seedling.
 Use multi purpose compost, to cover seeds.
-Plant out in a greenhouse April to June
+Plant out in a greenhouse April to June, and restrict the plants to six trusses for better quality fruits.
+Water regularly to prevent fruits splitting.

 They can be ready for picking in 72 days.
 If you like making lots of sauce, try sowing this variety a second time too.
 It will crop and ripen well under cover until early winter.